JPac45/Exploring-Azure-and-Networking-Concepts/README.md

 <p>
 <img src="https://i.imgur.com/2Fb7hI6.png">
 </p>
-2. From your Windows 10 VM, attempt to issue your VM a new IP address from the command line (ipconfig /renew)
+2. From your Windows 10 VM, attempt to issue your VM a new IP address from the command line <b>(ipconfig /renew)</b>
 <p>
 A. Observe the DHCP traffic appearing in WireShark.
 </p>